-The compact is one word which seems synonymous to tankless water heaters.
-Still, if you want to see a heater which is compact to the bone, the Eccotemp FVI-12 is worthy of your attention.
+The compact is one word that seems synonymous with tankless water heaters.
+Still, if you want to see a heater that is compact to the bone, the Eccotemp FVI-12 is worthy of your attention.

 The most important – yet the most underrated feature, of this best tankless water heater, is its weight.
 Yes, since it weighs only, holds your breath, 20lbs, this tankless unit is one of the most lightweight on the market.
 Its 2*15*24 dimensions also complement its weight meaning if you don’t have a large space to store water heaters, you need the Eccotem FVI-12.

 For its lean size, the FVI-12-LP’s maximum flow rate of 3.4GPM seems an anomaly.

 However, having tested the heater, I could testify that it can provide to one shower and one, low-rated faucet at the same time.